 Unscheduled maintenance is required due to abnormal loads such as severe turbulence or heavy landings.
+If unusual stresses occur during transport or storage, the structure also requires inspection.
 The pilot is responsible for identification of these extreme operating conditions and identification of the affected components.
 Where damage is found further checks should be carried out upon areas that may also be affected.